-XenServer hypervisor runs an open-source type-1 or bare metal hypervisor available in three versions: community, standard and enterprise.
+XenServer hypervisor runs an open-source type-1 or bare-metal hypervisor available in three versions: community, standard, and enterprise.
 However, the ISO file is the same for all versions.
-The free version offers basic features that include hypervisor including capabilities like VM migration, Health check, snapshot and more.
-Whereas the standard one is meant for SMBs along Citrix support.
+The free version offers basic features that include hypervisor including capabilities like VM migration, Health check, snapshot, and more.
+Whereas the standard one is meant for SMBs along with Citrix support.
 The last Enterprise one suitable for large organization offers supports and live patching and Windows update support.
 Being a commercial product, it is one of the best free hypervisors.

 Download Xen Server (link)